-Raise a virtual hand if you can remember what year the American Revolution was fought?
+Raise a virtual hand if you can remember what years WWII was fought?
 Can you find the length of the hypotenuse?
 Do you know what a hypotenuse is?
 What element on the Periodic Table is abbreviated Sn?
 What about Os?
 Can you identify an intransitive verb in a sentence?
 How about a diphthong?

 And have the answers to any of these questions helped you be a more successful person?

 As a homeschooling mom, you have probably felt the load of guilt from “not doing enough.”
 And by “enough”, you likely are comparing your homeschool curriculum with either your memory of school or with others around you as they attempt to “do school.”

 It is imperative that we ask ourselves the question: “What is really important in the education of my children?” instead of assuming that the system has it figured out.
 (Because put your finger on the pulse of the society around you, and tell me if you think, by and large, we are giving the next generation the tools they need to be successful?)

 Do we want our children to be good at school, good at tests, or educated in a meaningful way that will benefit them in their real lives?
 Force yourself to think outside of your experience and see the difference between schooling and educating.

 “I’ve come to realize that being “academic” doesn’t tell you much about yourself.
 It tells you you’re good at school, which is fine if you plan to spend your life in academia, but very few of our students do.
 It doesn’t indicate whether or not you’ll be successful in your marriage, raising your kids, managing your money, or giving back to your community.
 All things that matter much more than being good at school.